comunica/Article-ISWC2018-Resource/content/introduction.md

 This Linked Data is being published in different ways, such as data dumps and [SPARQL query endpoints](cite:cites spec:sparqlprot).

+These different techniques for publishing Linked Data are also known as [Linked Data Fragments](cite:cites ldf) (LDFs).
+The LDF framework introduces an axis for comparing the load distribution between server and client load of Linked Data publication techniques when evaluating queries.
-In an attempt to solve the [major availability issues](cite:cites) when publishing Linked Data through SPARQL endpoints, the [Triple Pattern Fragments (TPF) framework](cite:cites ldf) was introduced as a way to lower server load by exposing Linked Data through a low-cost TPF server interface and by moving part of [SPARQL query evaluation](cite:cites spec:sparqllang) to the client side.
+[Triple Pattern Fragments](cite:cites ldf) (TPF) was a first low-cost server interface on this axis that was introduced as an attempt to solve the [major availability issues](cite:cites sparqlreadyforaction) when publishing Linked Data through SPARQL endpoints, by moving part of [SPARQL query evaluation](cite:cites spec:sparqllang) to the client side.
 This alternative Linked Data publication method has been receiving increasing attention within the research community, including [server interface extensions](cite:cites brtpf, vtpf, tpfamf, tpfsubstring) to [client-side optimizations and extensions](cite:cites tpfoptimization, cyclades, tpfqs).